 centuries.
 Most everybody

-teaches that grace is defined as the work of God, but what we need to
+teaches that grace is defined as the work of God, but that is a better

-could wash away their sin.
-Wouldn’t it be nice if Jesus shed His blood and the
+exercising his will.
+It would be nice if Jesus shed His blood and saved the

-hell, but the world is not saved, and there most certainly is a hell, suggesting there is something man must do to participate in the
+whole world, but the world is not saved, suggesting there is something man must do to participate in

 are many in the Church who sit on their hands, expecting God

-to do everything for them, supposing this is what the Bible says.
-Many think there is nothing they can do to please
+to do everything for them (Calvinism), thinking there is nothing they can do to please

 They fail to understand the fundamentals of the gospel and of their own